mubashirm1/Data-Science_projects/prasing_usefull_data_from_Resume/README.md

-Here we have collected Resume of different candidates for the role for Business developemet Associate. and using python we prase Name, email id and phone number from all the resumes The code is nor optimized(This code will be iterarated until it can be used in real world case scenarios)
+From the collected Resume of different candidates for the role of Business Development Associate. and using Python we prase Name, email IDs and phone numbers from all the resumes The code is not optimized(This code will be iterated until it can be used in real-world case scenarios)